Raju Ban Gaya Gentleman

 Raju Ban Gaya Gentleman is a 1992 Indian Hindi-language romantic comedy-drama film directed by Aziz Mirza starring Shah Rukh Khan, Amrita Singh, Juhi Chawla and Nana Patekar.
 Khan plays Raju, a young Diploma Holder in Civil Engineering from Darjeeling who comes to Bombay hoping to become a successful engineer.
 The film emerged as a commercial success.
-The movie plot is loosely inspired by the 1987 movie The Secret of My Success, the Raj Kapoor classic Shree 420 (1955) and Anari (1959).
-The rights to this film are owned by Khan's Red Chillies Entertainment.
+The movie plot is loosely inspired by the 1987 movie The Secret of My Success, Shree 420 (1955) and Anari (1959).

 At the 38th Filmfare Awards, Raju Ban Gaya Gentleman won Best Screenplay (Mirza and Lalwani), in addition to a Best Supporting Actor nomination for Patekar.

 Plot

 Raj Mathur is a young diploma holder in civil engineering from Darjeeling who comes to Bombay with only one ambition — to become a big engineer.
 In Bombay, he arrives in a lower-middle-class locality in search of a distant relative, only to discover the relative has left years ago.
 He spends the night at a temple, where he meets a philosophical streetside performer Jai, who becomes a close friend and gives him a place to stay.

 With no connections and no experience, he finds it hard to get a job in the city until a beautiful girl Renu, finds him a job as a trainee with the construction company where she works as a secretary to Chabbria.
 They eventually fall in love with each other.

-As he becomes successful he gets the attention of Chhabria's daughter Sapna.
+As he becomes successful, he gets the attention of Chhabria's daughter Sapna.
 They spend more and more time together and he soon gets caught up in the rich and glamorous lifestyle.
 Sapna has fallen in love with Raju, but when she finds out that he loves Renu, she is heartbroken.

-In the meantime, Raju's enemies are conspiring against him and they collapse a bridge which was under Raju's supervision.
+In the meantime, Raju's enemies are conspiring against him, and they collapse a bridge which was under Raju's supervision.
 He gets the blame and soon realizes that the glamorous world of the rich is not what he wants.
 In the end, Raju decides to leave.
 Most people were asking Jai when Raju would come back.
 Jai told them when Raju turns his head around and looks at Renu, he will have no choice but to come back.
 Just a second later, Jai says "Palat" (meaning turn) then Raju turns and looks at Renu.
 He and Renu are finally reunited.